Kong/kongponents/docs/guide/contributing.md

 import { StepperState } from './KStepState.vue'
 ```

-This repository utilizes [`tsc-alias`](https://www.npmjs.com/package/tsc-alias) to replace these paths during the build; however, so either method is acceptable.
+This repository utilizes [`tsc-alias`](https://www.npmjs.com/package/tsc-alias) to replace these paths during the build; however, either method is acceptable.

 ### Style guidelines